Women in Music

 March 30, 2017

 “Man!
-I Feel Like a Woman” by Shania Twain, “I’m Every Woman” by Chaka Khan, “Sisters Are Doin’ It For Themselves” by Eurythmics, these are only a very small amount of the female empowerment anthems and the incredible women who brought them to us.
-As we near the end of Women’s History Month, we’ll take a look and spotlight some favorite female musicians.
+I Feel Like a Woman” by Shania Twain, “I’m Every Woman” by Chaka Khan, “Sisters Are Doin’ It For Themselves” by Eurythmics… these are just a couple of the most iconic girl power staples and women behind them.
+As we near the end of Women’s History Month, we’re kicking the spotlight on three of our favorite #fempower jams and artists.